Unleashing the Power of Continual Learning on Non-Centralized Devices: A Survey: Solutions provided for alleviating catastrophic forgetting and distribution shift in Non-Centralized Continual Learning

 Recently, approaches to LLMs have been introduced in NCCL, which leverage the generalization capabilities of pre-trained models to optimize model adaptation and knowledge retention for previous and new tasks.
 LLMs such as Vision Transformers (ViT) typically have learned rich feature representations on large-scale datasets during the pre-training phase \cite{yuan2021tokens,zhai2022scaling}.
 In NCCL, these pre-trained models are used as a basis for fine-tuning a small number of key parameters or directing the model's attention via prompt \cite{lester2021power,he2024fppl} so that it can recall and utilize the knowledge learned from previous tasks while learning a new task.
 This strategy not only helps the model remain robust in the face of data distribution shifts \cite{paul2022vision}, but also facilitates knowledge transfer and integration across tasks.

-\cite{yu2024personalized} proposes a method using a pre-trained visual transformer ViT combined with federated multi-granularity prompt (FedMGP) to overcome spatial-temporal catastrophic forgetting in personalized federated continual learning.
+\cite{yu2024personalized} proposes a method using a pre-trained visual transformer ViT combined with the federated multi-granularity prompt to overcome spatial-temporal catastrophic forgetting in personalized federated continual learning.
 The main idea is to construct a multi-granularity knowledge space by utilizing prompts of different granularities, namely coarse-grained global prompts and fine-grained local prompts, with ViT.
-FedMGP employs ViT as the shared public cognition and trains coarse-grained prompts operating at the input without altering internal parameters to represent temporal-spatial invariant knowledge.
-The coarse-grained global prompt is defined as:
+It employs ViT as the shared public cognition and trains coarse-grained prompts operating at the input without altering internal parameters to represent temporal-spatial invariant knowledge.

-where $m$ is the pool size and $P^j_g$ is a single global prompt.
-These global prompts aim to capture temporal-spatial invariant knowledge.
-A key-value pair-based query strategy $\{ (K^1_g, P^1_g), ..., (K^m_g, P^m_g)\}$ is designed to dynamically select suitable global prompts, where $K^i_g$ is the learnable key associated with the prompt $P^i_g$.
-The output features of the pre-trained ViT $\mathcal{V}$ are used as the key for the input, i.e., $ K^{in}_g = \mathcal{V}(E) $ to ensure that similar inputs have similar keys, where $ E = f_e(x) $ is the corresponding embedding feature of input $x$.
-The fine-grained local prompt pool $l$ is defined as:

-where $C$ represents the number of classes.
 The local prompts are built upon the frozen global prompts and directly interact with the model's multi-head self-attention layer.
 They are designed to capture class-wise fine-grained knowledge for personalization and overcoming temporal forgetting.
 The local prompt selection is based on the global prompt using a similar key-value pair strategy.
 Moreover, a selective prompt fusion mechanism is designed to aggregate global prompts from different clients on the server side without spatial forgetting.
-The small proxy dataset owned by the server is $D_s$, with $P^i_g$ chosen as the student pool.
-Experimental results on CIFAR-100 under both synchronous and asynchronous FCL settings demonstrate the superiority of FedMGP in fusing heterogeneous knowledge and overcoming catastrophic forgetting, achieving an accuracy of 90.56\% and 83.46\%.